-KPMG and EY have given, and have not withdrawn, their written consent to the inclusion of their reports and the references to themselves herein in the form and context in which they are included.
-Both KPMG and EY have no interest in VIVAT or the VIVAT Group.
+EY has given, and has not withdrawn, its written consent to the inclusion of its reports and the references to themselves herein in the form and context in which they are included.
+EY has no interest in VIVAT or the VIVAT Group.

-The auditors who sign on behalf of KPMG and EY are both a member of the Royal Netherlands Institute of Chartered Accountants (Koninklijke Nederlandse Beroepsorganisatie van Accountants).
-The business address of KPMG is Laan van Langerhuize 1, 1186 DS Amstelveen, the Netherlands.
+The auditor who signs on behalf of EY is a member of the Royal Netherlands Institute of Chartered Accountants (Koninklijke Nederlandse Beroepsorganisatie van Accountants).
 The business address of EY is Cross Towers, Antonio Vivaldistraat 150, 1083 HP Amsterdam, The Netherlands.